metorm/ToolboxLS-Remastered/ReadMe.md

 `README` file is the original version by Ian Mitchell, while the introduced URL to the project is now a 404 page.

 The `Example` contains code to use this toolbox, and the `Kernel` directory containes the core code.

+# Usage

+## Run example code

+Using MATLAB, `cd` to any directory under the `Example ` directory you like and run the functions.
+Most of the examples can be run without any parameter.

+You don't have to modify the path string in `Examples\addPathToKernel.m`, as is mentioned in the original `README` file by Ian Mitchell.